RFlintstone/rubenflinterman.com/SECURITY.md

 If you find a vulnerability in any of the projects within this mono repo, we encourage you to report it to us responsibly.
 Here's how you can do so:

 1. **Where to Report:**
-   - Please report vulnerabilities via [email](mailto:rubenflint@hotmail.com) or [GitHub Issues](https://github.com/rflintstone/rubenflinterman.com/issues).
+   - Please report vulnerabilities via [email](mailto:rubenflint@hotmail.com?subject=Security%20Vulnerability%20Report%20-%20INSERT%20TITLE%20-%20rubenflinterman.com).
 Ensure you choose a private communication channel, particularly for critical issues.

 2. **What to Include in the Report:**
    - Clear description of the issue or vulnerability.